-The area of the measured hysteresis loops is calculated as follows:
+The area of the measured hysteresis loops is calculated by using the following expression:

 (3)

-where the number of sampling points is in each loading vibration period，is the maximum loading frequency and the sampling frequency is set as 5000 Hz during the dynamic test.
+where the number of the sampling points is in each loading vibration period，is the maximum loading frequency, while the sampling frequency is set as 5000 Hz during the execution of the dynamic test.

-As good symmetry was obtained in the hysteresis loop, maximum elastic potential energy of EMWM-PU composite in a cycle was calculated by the following equation:
+A good symmetry was obtained in the hysteresis loop, whereas the maximum elastic potential energy of the EMWM-PU-based composite in a cycle was calculated by the following equation:

 (4)

-Here,is the dynamic average stiffness，while and are the maximum and minimum values of restoring force collected in the sampling system, respectively.
+where,is the dynamic average stiffness，while and are the maximum and minimum values of the restoring force collected in the sampling system, respectively.

-The loss factor of material was calculated using Eqs (3) and (4).
+Finally, the loss factor of material was calculated using Eqs (3) and (4).

 (5)